 Many local resources, not fully utilized at present, were brought in as examples: the abundant wood, the underexploited waterways, even the wastewater from bigger agricultural and animal farms, connected to the potential for small-scale generation of energy from renewable sources.
 On a slightly different note, the list continued with the historical and cultural heritage, natural beauty and the religious and culinary traditions that could support a much more developed tourism industry than what it does today.
 All of this, in the proposals of the participants, has the potential to support profitable businesses that bring employment to the community.
 This ingredient is considered crucial, in the perspective that the long-term survival of any (business) initiative requires tying its success to the welfare of the local communities.
 The focus was thus overwhelmingly on private initiative, with the public confined to the role of investing partner and provider of supportive infrastructure (material and immaterial) and services.

 Overarching is undeniably the question of institutional quality, needed as the underlying canvas to support whatever initiative we hope to see blooming.
 A proposal that did not make it to the finals, though, involved the creation of a stable watchdog, either on local policies in general (and in particular on the use of the royalties) or more specifically focused on the environmental and health impact of the extractive activity.
 According to the more politically experienced participants, no administration would agree to finance an independent body with the explicit mandate to criticize them.
 Never mind that this type of institutions is common in other places.
 In Italy, the one body that currently operates with a watchdog function on the public administration, although limited to the financial aspect, is facing threats of limitations of its powers.
-A lot remains to be learnt.
+A lot remains to be learned.
 However, the perhaps most valuable outcome of this experience was, if not yet policy change at least a promising method to produce change, by mobilizing a latent ‘local’ resource and really transform oil rents in durable intangible capital.

 - Where Is the Wealth of Nations?
 Measuring Capital for the 21st Century.
 Washington, DC: The World Bank, 2006